 Office 365 includes a number of online services with which many campus students and employees are already familiar with.
 Note: Microsoft continues to add new features/applications to Office 365.
 Due to resource limitations, certain features/applications are currently not activated.
-The primary goal of the project team is to migrate/transition all email accounts to Office 365.
-Once this has been completed, our attention will be directed to these features/applications.
+If there is a feature or application change request, please submit this to our advisory so it can be properly vetted and prioritized.

 Office 365 desktop apps for Windows/MacOS (Office 365 Subscription)

 The full-fledged version of Office, always up to date.
 On Windows, download and install Word, Excel, PowerPoint, Access, Publisher, Outlook, and OneDrive for Business.
 On Mac, download and install Word, Excel, PowerPoint, Outlook.
 Learn more.